derpen/LeSite/content/posts/creating-server-2.md

 // or
 $ hugo server -D --bind 192.168.100.7
 ```
+Note: You still want to make sure to set draft to false later though, so keep that in mind.

 If you are running locally, you don't need to **--bind** and hugo will run on localhost:1313.
 If you are running it from external machine (like what we did here), we absolutely must add the **--bind** option (this took me an hour to figure out holyyyyy fuuuu).
 Replace ip with the ip of the your server.
 If my case, I can now access my site from a browser by going to 192.168.100.7:1313